-Welcome to the Web site of The Life Insurance Company Guaranty Corporation of New York.
+Welcome to the website of The Life and Health Insurance Company Guaranty Corporation of New York.
 We hope you find this site helpful in providing information regarding the purpose of the guaranty corporation and how it protects resident policyholders in the event of an insurance company insolvency and also helps locate old or lost policies.

 If you have questions call us at 212-202-4243 or email us at firstname.lastname@example.org.

 Also, please consult this Frequently Asked Questions link to review common inquiries about coverage and the operation of the guaranty corporation: https://www.nylifega.org/FAQ.